Who was Joke()phine?

 Another role he was jealously inadequate to play: the cod-Freudian as biographer, the teller of lives.

-I had not once called my father names for what he did in the boudoir – or aped him.
-All that had ever seemed to matter to me was the fallout in the desolate, twitcher’s paradise of their marriage and how he stranded us there.
+I had not once called my father names for what he did in the boudoir – or aped him and his ethological delusions of grandeur.
+All that had ever seemed to matter to me was the fallout in the desolate, twitcher’s paradise of a marriage and how he stranded us there.

 Not who put what where, how, with whom, why, and in what context, wearing whatever they did wear (and whatever the @$#& it did mean for a semio-sexual).

-People send up the tensions between private, personal sexual desire, sensual appearances, and public discourses and political morality – send-ups that nurture a scepticism about ideas of either biologically or ideologically constructed sexuality and identity.
-Send ups both conservative and progressive, that both reveal and obscure—and parody constructed gender relations, stereotypes and performance, skewer vanities of any shape or colour.
-Men and women like Dina Martina do it in burlesque and cabaret.
+People send up the tensions between private, personal sexual desire, sensual appearances, and public discourses and political morality – send-ups sceptical of ideas of either biologically or ideologically constructed sexuality and identity; send ups both conservative and progressive, that both reveal and obscure, that parody gender relations, stereotypes and performance, desire and the act of coitus, and skewer the vanities of any shape or colour.
+Both men and women, like Dina Martina, who might be both as well, do it in burlesque and cabaret.

 Professionally trained actors search themselves and work to inhabit and realise many complex, written roles throughout their lives using the imagination, the world and the people around them for empirical research, as well as the text.